Hike to 12 Must-See Natural Wonders in Virginia

 Great Stalacpipe Organ is a must-see while underground.
 Invented in 1954, this organ is the largest musical instrument in the world and directs stalactites to sing.

 Suffolk’s Great Dismal Swamp National Wildlife Refuge is home to the largest intact remnant of a marshy habitat that once spanned more than one million acres.

-It’s also home to Lake Drummond, one of two natural lakes in Virginia.
-Set in the heart of the Great Dismal Swamp, the lake is known for its curious bald cypress trees.
+It’s home to Lake Drummond, one of two natural lakes in Virginia.
+Set in the heart of the Great Dismal Swamp, the lake is known for its bald cypress trees.

-Hike or bike along the Washington Ditch Trail to reach the pier at Lake Drummond by way of a dirt road and a short boardwalk trail.
+Hike or bike the Washington Ditch Trail to the pier at Lake Drummond by way of a dirt road and a short boardwalk trail.
 Keep your eyes open for waterfowl.

 Erin Gifford is the editor of Go Hike Virginia.
 She has completed more than 300 hikes in Virginia.
 She is also the author of three hiking guidebooks from Falcon Guides.
 Need help finding a hike?
 Check out the Trail Finder feature or send Erin a message.